 Today, the credit union is a thriving not-for-profit financial cooperative able to help even more communities.
-We are a state-chartered credit union serving members spread across 24 counties in the state.
+We are a state-chartered credit union serving members in 24 counties in Oregon.

 The credit union was started for the benefit of our member-owners.
 We continue to create financial solutions that make lives better.

 Mr. Coyle’s philosophy is also still at work today: “Your credit union is in business for one purpose only — to serve the needs of its members.”